 Food Safety Modernization Act (FSMA)

 The Food Safety Modernization Act (FSMA) is the federal food safety law that applies to farms growing fruits and vegetables that may be eaten raw.
-FSMA is intended to reduce the risk of microbial contamination of fresh produce by shifting focus from responding to contamination towards preventing it.
+FSMA is intended to reduce the risk of microbial contamination of fresh produce by shifting focus from responding to contamination to preventing it.
 It will be administered by the federal Food & Drug Administration (FDA).

 FSMA consists of 7 sets of rules, two of which may be of particular interest to New England producers because of their potential impact on current farm operations.